-(i) The fact that no interest was charged at this particular date does not necessarily imply that the right to charge interest was permanently abandoned.
-In many cases the right is retained to charge interest to the account of a fact date.
+(1) The fact that no interest was charged at this particular date does not necessarily imply that the right to charge interest was permanently abandoned.
+In many cases the right is retained to charge interest to the account at a later date.

+TABLE 13.-TRADING BANKS-AUSTRALIA.

-TABLE 13,-TRADING BANKS\-AUSTRALIA.
-CLASSIFICATION OF INTEREST-BEARING DEPOSITS $\Delta CCORDING$ TO TERM OF DEPOSIT.†
+CLASSIFICATION OF INTEREST-BEARING DEPOSITS ACCORDING TO TERM OF DEPOSIT.†